 Some notes on LXD

-LXD creates containers from locally stored images, though these might be fetched from a remote server.
+LXD creates containers from locally stored images, though these images might themselves be fetched from a remote server.

 There are a number of pre-configured public repositories, which can be viewed with